 At an international level, we are also working with associations like Electronic Frontier Foundation, but also NGOs like Human Rights Watch or international organisations dedicated to defense of fundamental freedoms (UN, Council of Europe).

-In the activist landscape, La Quadrature du Net is at a crossroad between a free (libre) activist movement, inspired by the emancipatory ethic of hackers and other pioneers from the free Internet, and human rights associations, wether French or not.
+In the activist landscape, La Quadrature du Net is at a crossroad between a free (libre) activist movement, inspired by the emancipatory ethic of hackers and other pioneers from the free Internet, and human rights associations, whether French or not.

 Modes of action